-Program HO-2.4.1 NEW PROGRAM
+Program HO-2.4.1 Streamlining for Housing that is Affordable and/or Targets Special Populations

-The City shall offer expedited process for projects with an affordable component and/or that provide housing for special needs households (e.g., seniors, persons experiencing homelessness, farmworkers, persons with disabilities, female-headed households, large families).
+The City shall offer expedited process for projects with an affordable component and/or that provide housing for special needs households (e.g., seniors, persons experiencing homelessness, farmworkers, persons with disabilities, single-parent households, large families).
 Expedited processing means qualifying projects move to the front of the line in zoning, planning, and building permit processing.
 Offering expedited processing to qualifying projects is intended to reduce the permitting and entitlement process to reduce risk and financing costs, while allowing developers to bring housing that is affordable and for special needs households to the market faster.

-Administration: Planning Department, City Manager Funding: General Fund Timing: Within two years from adoption of the 2023-2031 cycle housing element.
+Timing: Within two years from adoption of the 2023-2031 cycle housing element.

-Program HO-2.4.2 NEW PROGRAM
+Program HO-2.4.2 Establish Written Procedures and Findings for Residential Site Plan Review and Building Permits

 The City shall establish written procedures and findings for the review and approval of residential site plans and building permits.
 The City shall amend Title 18 of the Mt.
 Shasta Municipal Code as needed, and publish the procedures on its website.
-The procedures shall include ADUs and JADUs, SB 9 (2021) housing, and by-right multifamily development.
+The procedures shall include ADUs and JADUs, SB 9 (2021) housing, and multifamily development.
 The procedures and findings shall:

-- (A) Be consistent with State law, - (B) Continue to delegate authority to the City Planner to approve, conditionally approve, and deny Zoning Clearances/Plan Checks for code-compliant residential development projects that are not subject to Design Review.
+- (A) Be consistent with State law, - (B) Continue to delegate authority to the City Planner to approve, conditionally approve, and deny Zoning Clearances/Plan Checks for code-compliant residential development projects that are not subject to Design Review or are subject to objective design review. - (C) Provide approval certainty for code-compliant developments; and - (D) Enable the City to be compliant with the timelines of the Permit Streamlining Act and Housing Crisis Act.

-- (C) Provide approval certainty for code-compliant developments; and - (D) Enable the City to be compliant with the timelines of the Permit Streamlining Act and Housing Crisis Act.
+Administration: Planning Department, Planning Commission, and City Council

-Administration: Planning Department and City Manager Funding: General Fund Timing: Within two years from adoption of the Housing Element
+Timing: Within two years from adoption of the Housing Element